“Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”

 “even as Christ forgave you”

 To forgive as Christ forgave does not mean that the Christian is to become a doormat.
-It does mean that when we have a complaint against someone, we approach the problem with a certain bearing — an attitude of forgiveness.
-Jesus Christ is the standard for nonretaliation.
-As Christ forgave so, we are to forgive.
+It does mean that when we have a complaint against someone, we approach the problem with a particular bearing — an attitude of forgiveness.
+Jesus Christ is the standard for non-retaliation.
+As Christ forgave, so we are to forgive.
 The phrase “even as” indicates the standard.

-Jesus could have retaliated against the Scribes and Pharisees, the people who wronged him.
+Jesus could have retaliated against the Scribes and Pharisees, the people who wronged Him.
 He did not seek any form of retaliation against them.
-He would forget their rejection and insults.
-He treated them based on his character, which was oriented to grace.
+Jesus would forget their rejection and insults.
+He treated them based on His character, which was oriented to grace.
 Grace becomes mercy overtly.
 He did not attempt to ruin, hurt, or destroy them.
 He did not try to penalize them in any way.
 He did, however, confront them.

 Jesus Christ is the standard for forgiveness.

 We cannot afford to harbor resentment against anyone, anytime, for anything.
 If we forgive as Christ forgave, our mentality will be free from mental attitude sins.
-If we allow hatred, bitterness, antagonism, vindictiveness, implacability, or jealousy to get hold of us, then our soul will become distorted.
-We are not like Christ in exercising forgiveness.
+If we allow hatred, bitterness, antagonism, vindictiveness, implacability, or jealousy to get hold of us, then our souls will become distorted.
+We would not be like Christ in exercising forgiveness.